 Put together an assortment of all the commonly used items you’re likely to need such as exercise books, pens, pencils, markers, glue, scissors maths set and a calculator.

 Exercise books with lined or square paper can be bought very cheaply online.
-The one’s pictured below are what we use for our home education use.
+The one’s below are what we use for our home education use.

 Create Work Folders